It4innovations/shiny-bpg/README.md

 You can use **dplyr** package to manage remote data as the local in-memory data.
 If you need to do more advanced operations, the **DBI** package will be more suitable for you.
 How to use **dplyr** and **DBI** package with a remote database is described at <https://shiny.rstudio.com/articles/overview.html>.

-Beware of secure vulnerability attempting the external database.
+Beware of secure vulnerability when attempting the external database.
 To learn something about the SQL injection prevention, visit <https://shiny.rstudio.com/articles/sql-injections.html>.

 ## Alpha version

 Imagine a situation where you have to create an application in which you will load data of a network graph from the CSV file and run a simulation of the throughput of the graph.
 The vertices of the graph will represent individual stations in the process and the weights will be a time needed to move from one station to another.
 The input of the simulator will also be a number of people that will go through the graph.
 The example will start with preparing the new project in RStudio and will continue through the creation of necessary functions to the successful run of the whole application.
 Only the basic Shiny functions will be used.

-First, run the RStudio and install the Golem package as well as the Shiny package (if you have not already done it):
+First, run the RStudio and install the Golem package as well as the Shiny package (if you have not already done it), and load them:

 ```
 install.packages("golem, shiny, shinyjs")
+library("golem, shiny, shinyjs")
 ```

 Make sure that you have also installed **dplyr**, **plotly**, and **utils** packages.